nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo mechanism is facilitated by `ActiveAccountManager` which implements the interface `ActiveAccount`.
 The `ActiveAccountManager` stores its previous state as an `ActiveAccount` attribute when a entry command is executed.
-On the other hand, the `ActiveAccount` sets the previous state as its current state when the undo commands is executed.
+On the other hand, the `ActiveAccount` sets the attribute containing it previous state as its current state when the undo commands is executed.
 As such, it implements the following operations:

 * `ActiveAccountManager#setPreviousState()` — Saves a copy of the current `ActiveAccountManager` state as an attribute in `ActiveAccountManager`.